Raymond Mariano: Mayor of Worcester

-In 1993, Mariano was elected as Mayor of the City of Worcester, Massachusetts at the time the second largest city in New England.
+In 1993, Mariano was elected as mayor of the city of Worcester, Massachusetts, at the time the second-largest city in New England.
 He was reelected in 1995, 1997 and 1999.
-In 1997, Mariano was elected by the largest proportion of any Mayor in Worcester's history.
-(He was elected with the second largest percentage in the city's history in 1995.)
+In 1997, He was elected by the largest proportion of any mayor in Worcester's history; he was elected with the second-largest percentage in the city's history in 1995.
 Mariano did not seek reelection in 2001.
-Mariano held the position of mayor longer than anyone else in the City's history under Plan E government, and is one of only two mayor's in the City's history to serve four consecutive terms.
+Mariano held the position of mayor longer than anyone else in the city's history under Plan E government, and is one of only two mayors in the city's history to serve four consecutive terms.

-Accomplishments as Mayor
+Actions as mayor

-As Mayor, Mariano has several accomplishments to his name.
 Mariano established a highly successful committee focusing on gang and youth violence and at-risk youth.
-Mariano personally led an effort in 2000 which created the largest summer jobs program in the City's history creating more than 2000 jobs for at-risk young people.
+Mariano personally led an effort in 2000 which created the largest summer jobs program in the city's history, creating more than 2000 jobs for at-risk young people.
 Mariano also created "Operation Clean City", a citywide beautification program, which won an award for innovation from the Massachusetts Municipal Association.
-Included in this effort was the Mayor's College Clean-Up program which collected nearly 240 tons of illegal debris in 5 years and involved thousands of students from area colleges.
+Included in this effort was the mayor's college clean-up program which collected nearly 240 tons of illegal debris in 5 years and involved thousands of students from area colleges.
 Mariano also brought home the first federal grant for the rehabilitation of Union Station and led efforts to build a new convention center (now the Worcester DCU Center).
-Perhaps his most well-known endeavor, Mariano was mayor and led the City during the tragic fire that claimed the life of 6 local firefighters.
+Perhaps his most well-known endeavor, He led the city during a tragic fire that claimed the life of six local firefighters.